A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Discussion

-An interesting implication of our results is that for cascades with both subsystems being almost globally asymptotically stable and having a chain recurrent set of only hyperbolic equilibria, the only obstacle to almost global asymptotic stability of the full cascade is the precompactness of forward trajectories, a conclusion which can be compared with \cite[Prop.
-4.1]{Sepulchre2012} for globally asymptotically stable systems.
-Theorem \ref{boundedness} casts this condition as the requirement that the transient from any initial condition injects only a finite amount of ``generalized energy'' into the outer loop.
-Since the former properties are enjoyed by cascades of mechanical systems with suitable dissipation and potential, we see promising directions for the constructive synthesis of cascaded geometric controllers with almost global asymptotic stability for robotic systems possessing a geometric flat output (such as quadrotors and aerial manipulators) \cite{Welde2023}, which enjoy a cascade-like structure where the evolution of the system in the shape space is uniquely determined by the evolution in the symmetry group.
-Indeed, for a constant reference, the error dynamics of the geometric quadrotor controller proposed in \cite{Lee2010} take the form \eqref{outer_general}-\eqref{inner_general}, with the subsystems being dissipative mechanical systems.
+Gradient-like dynamics are common in the closed-loop subsystems of geometric controllers \cite{Lee2010,Sreenath2013}.
+Indeed, since cascades of mechanical systems with suitable dissipation and potential enjoy the required stability and chain recurrence properties, we see promising directions for the constructive synthesis of cascaded geometric controllers with almost global asymptotic stability for underactuated robotic systems, e.g. those possessing a geometric flat output (such as quadrotors and aerial manipulators) \cite{Welde2023}, which enjoy a cascade-like structure where the evolution of the system in the shape space is uniquely determined by the evolution in the symmetry group.
+Indeed, for a reference trajectory with constant acceleration, the error dynamics of the geometric quadrotor controller proposed in \cite{Lee2010} take the form \eqref{outer_general}-\eqref{inner_general}, and the subsystems are dissipative mechanical systems.